 Everyone does have less or more of qualities for leadership.
 As I pointed out in my article (7 core qualities of a sustainable leader), those 7 qualities are common for anyone.
 It’s just that who practice it well for those 7 would naturally earn trust and respect from others.
 And that’s how they can advance their leadership level.

-On the other note, I believe personal success (either at work and in life) should be more on less personal responsibility, rather than our manager’s responsibility :).
-If we don’t have a great manager to help us, either work with him or her to sort it out or just to find another great one manager.
+On the other note, I believe personal success (either at work and in life) should be more or less personal responsibility, rather than our manager’s responsibility :).
+If your current manager doesn’t help you, either work with him or her to sort it out or just to find another manager.
 Or at best, you become the great manager of your own.